Michigan Fishing Charters Saginaw Bay Walleye and Perch Lake Erie Walleye Lake Michigan King Salmon Fishing Great Lakes Charter Boat Sportfishing

 in the next few weeks to come should be fantastic for big fish.

-Key Great Lakes fisheries will provide world class fishing during 2013 for two of the most popular Great Lakes sportfish: walleyes and king salmon (chinook).
-Trophy Specialists Fishing Charters will again offer fishing charters taking our boat to the right places at the right times to put customers on those hot bites when the big walleyes and salmon are most plentiful.
-Our charter fishing rates are among the most competitive in the industry and when you consider that Michigan has some of the lowest lodging and eatery rates in the country, a fishing trip to Michigan on our boat is one of the best vacation bargains out there.
-When you consider the quality of the fisheries combined with the value on our boat, you just can't go wrong.
-Here is a rundown of the fisheries Trophy Specialists Fishing Charters will focus on during 2013:
+Like never before, Michigan's fisheries are in a state of change: Some for the better and some for the worse.
+A combination of invasive species, much cleaner waters in the Great Lakes and the fisheries management decisions made by he DNR are causing some significant changes to our sport fish populations.
+Select Great Lakes fisheries will provide world class fishing during 2014 and Trophy Specialists Fishing Charters will again offer fishing charters taking our boat to the right places at the right times to put customers on those hot bites.
+Our charter fishing rates unchanged from last year and are among the most competitive in the industry.
+When you consider that Michigan has some of the lowest lodging and eatery rates in the country, a fishing trip to Michigan on our boat is one of the best vacation bargains out there.
+When you factor in the quality of the fisheries combined with the value on our boat, you just can't go wrong.
+Here is a rundown of the fisheries Trophy Specialists Fishing Charters will focus on during 2014:

-Saginaw Bay is the official, undisputed, reining "Walleye Capital of the World".
+Saginaw Bay is the official, undisputed, reining "Walleye Capital of the World" and Au Gres is the top port for years running on Saginaw Bay.
+We will be expanding our charter offerings once again on Saginaw Bay moving my boat their earlier and staying longer compared to last year.
 For years we have been able to take limit catches consisting of a mixture of eaters and lunkers on most of our charters for the best possible mix.
-Saginaw Bay has been blessed with 10 straight, huge year classes, of naturally reproduced walleyes.
+Saginaw Bay has been blessed with 11 straight, huge year classes, of naturally reproduced walleyes.
 When those huge numbers are added to an already strong older, adult walleye population from past years, the shear numbers and quality of walleyes in the system now simply boggles the mind.
-There are now so many walleyes in Saginaw Bay that easy limit catches are the rule and anglers can even catch and release fish too (8 hr. charters) until their arms hurt, if they want.
+There are now so many walleyes in Saginaw Bay that easy limit catches are the rule and anglers can even catch and release fish too (8 hr. charters only) until their arms hurt, if they want.
 The fishing on Saginaw Bay is pure, unadulterated fun and you can expect non-stop action on most of our charter trips there.
 The only down side to the fishery is that the word has definitely gotten out and the demand for fishing charters there has escalated sharply in recent years.
 So, as a result I'm increasing my charter schedule once again out of Au Gres (AuGres) and Tawas to take advantage of the demand.
 Au Gres (AuGres) is the best of the best among Saginaw Bay's ports with the highest walleye catch rate anywhere in Michigan.
-It is also the best port for accessing the Bay during periods of low water levels like we are currently experiencing.
+It is also the best port for accessing the Bay during periods of low water levels like we experienced last year.
 The Au Gres access site was built for low water levels, to no problem there safely getting onto the big water.
-We'll be fishing there from late April through early-September (accept for a break during part of August for king salmon at Manistee on Lake Michigan).
+We'll be fishing there from mid-April through early-September.
 We also may run walleye charters at the north end of Saginaw Bay out of Tawas City or East Tawas during August and September.
-Tawas is only 15 miles north of Au Gres.
+Tawas is only 20 miles north of Au Gres.
 During late summer the walleyes often migrate to the deeper, cooler waters of the northern fringe of Saginaw Bay off Tawas.
 We take full advantage by running our charters then out from Tawas which is very close to that hot fishing area.
+New this year, we will be offering some perch fishing charters out of Au Gres during late summer.
+Jumbo perch have made a strong come-back on Saginaw Bay and the fishing at times can be phenomenal.
+If perch are not biting, then we can always target the super abundant walleyes.
 Please keep in mind though that I filled most of my available charter openings on Saginaw Bay last season and will likely do so again this year, so please book early to avoid disappointment.

 Lake Erie will certainly serve up some awesome early spring walleye fishing this year.
 The record breaking 2003 year class will be contributing millions of trophy class lunkers to the spring bite, which typically starts during mid to late March and ramps up through early April, depending on the weather conditions.
 When those 2003 fish are added to the abundant year classes from big hatches during the 1990s (walleyes can live beyond 20 years on Lake Erie), Lake Erie will produce a spring trophy walleye fishery of world class proportions this year.
-Last year we caught dozens of trophy class walleyes on Lake Erie and I expect similar, phenomenal fishing again this year too.
+Last year we some jumbo sized, trophy class walleyes on Lake Erie and I expect similar, phenomenal fishing again this year too.
 Given lots of good weather, we may even break my boat record of over 100 Master Angler class walleyes in one season.
 If you want to try something different, and quite fun, we will be offering jigging charters on Lake Erie's reefs during the peak spawning period.
 Those jigging charters often yield non-stop action where anglers can do hand to hand combat with feisty walleyes in shallow water.
 At that time, you can even combine trolling with jigging on 8-hour trips.
-I'll be offering Lake Erie walleye charters from ice-out (usually mid-March) through late April providing plenty of open dates to service the high demand at that location.
-Once again, fishing charters before April 15 are restricted to an "on call list" booking structure.
+I'll be offering Lake Erie walleye charters from ice-out (usually mid-March) through mid-April providing limited open dates to service the high demand at that location.
+Fishing charters before April 1 are restricted to an "on call list" booking structure.
 Customers will have to sign up ahead of time on the "on call list" and will be contacted a couple days in advance to fish when the weather and water conditions are favorable for a successful trip.
-Because of the highly volatile weather and fishing conditions during March and early April, this is the only way to run a charter boat business at that time of year on Lake Erie.
+Because of the highly volatile weather and fishing conditions during March, this is the only way to run a charter boat business at that time of year on Lake Erie.
 The Detroit River will also have good runs of walleyes this spring, so I'll be offering Detroit River charters as a backup when Erie is too rough to fish (Monroe is very close to the mouth of the Detroit River).

 Michigan Fishing Charters Saginaw Bay Walleye Lake Erie Walleye Lake Michigan King Salmon Fishing Great Lakes Charter Boat Sportfishing